isabella232/linnullmann/_reviews/der-spiegel-germany.md

 _slug: der-spiegel-germany
 ---

-The 38 year old Norwegian author Linn Ullmann has written a subdued, lucid story on themes that are easy to grasp, slightly mocking at times, and often quite melancholy … _Grace_ shows something that is perhaps only possible to convey through literature; the unique quality of the death of each single person
+The 38 year old Norwegian author Linn Ullmann has written a subdued, lucid story on themes that are easy to grasp, slightly mocking at times, and often quite melancholy … *Grace* shows something that is perhaps only possible to convey through literature; the unique quality of the death of each single person.